 - read and retweeted on Twitter by Martin Lewis from MoneySavingExpert

 - seen by a national weekly magazine who are writing a feature about my blog and journey of becoming debt free (the feature will be in the magazine at the beginning of January)

 - offered a regular feature on a London on a budget website where I can share my budget meals.

 All of this has been beyond my wildest dreams but to top it all off I was tweeted by Annie, who writes the blog Savvy Annie, about the Savoo Smartest Shopper competition.
-Savoo are running this competition to find the “UK’s smartest, shrewdest and most imaginative money-saver”.
+Savoo is running this competition to find the “UK’s smartest, shrewdest and most imaginative money-saver”.

-I have loads of ideas to save money, some I am putting into practise now and others that we are working on and will be doing in the near future.
+I have loads of ideas to save money, some I am putting into practice now and others that we are working on and will be doing in the near future.
 So, I decided to enter and let them know how we shop and what we do in our everyday lives that makes a big difference to our budget.

-Not thinking too much more of it, I carried on living and blogging, only to get an email on the Friday morning from Savoo to tell me that I had been short listed as one of the the best 10 entries.
+Not thinking too much more of it, I carried on living and blogging, only to get an email on the Friday morning from Savoo to tell me that I had been short listed as one of the best 10 entries.
 I have been invited to meet with the judges next Saturday to let them know face to face why I deserve the title of “Smartest Shopper in the UK”.

 So the excitable bunny that I am, I was bouncing off the ceiling!
 I cannot even start to describe the emotions I was going through.
 Shopping smart hadn’t just changed my life, it has saved my life.
 Now to reach the final 10 of this competition gave me assurances that I was heading in the right direction.